9. Exchange interaction theory

 Exchange interaction through exact diagonalization

 While computationally expensive, the exact diagonalization method is quite straightforward in its theoretical principles and execution.
 Indeed, in this method, we simply diagonalize the full many-body Hamiltonian given by Eq.
 (8.5) in a truncated basis set built from the eigenenergies of the single-electron Schrödinger’s equation.
-For a double quantum dot in a symmetric bias configuration and at zero magnetic field, the first four many-body eigenenergies are then divided into a ground singlet state and a triply-degenerate first excited state that corresponds to the spin triplet states.
+For a double quantum dot at zero magnetic field, the first four many-body eigenenergies are then divided into a ground singlet state and a triply-degenerate first excited state that corresponds to the spin triplet states.
 The exchange interaction strength \(J\) is then simply obtained from the energy difference between the singlet and triplet states, by definition.